Maruba, Tade Ai Persicaria Tinctoria Round leaf Pink Flower Indigo

 Harvest should always be completed before blooms are beginning to set to achieve best pigment.

 Harvesting after plant is blooming will alter the indigo quantity and quality.

 Seeds are the tiniest in the Persicaria Tinctoria range.
-Therefore gram quantity is reduced.
+Therefore, a gram quantity is reduced.